result equals value times from-factor divided by to-factor

 Why are there so many density units?

-Different industries use different unit systems.
-Scientists often use g/cm³, engineers may use lb/ft³, and the SI standard is kg/m³.
+Different industries use different systems.
+Scientists use g/cm³, engineers lb/ft³, SI standard is kg/m³.